 Dried seafood has a different flavor than its fresh counterpart due to the taste is intensified after drying.
 As such, fresh seafood is not a substitute for dried seafood.

 Chinese dried seafood is made by open-air drying with the sun and wind.
 As a result, an intense flavor is developed during this process.
-The most common types of these delicacies are the octopus, oysters, abalone, sea cucumber, and scallop.
+The most common types of these delicacies are octopus, oysters, abalone, sea cucumber, and scallop.
 Some of these shriveled, flattened, and petrified seafood is considered pricey treasures, mainly used to serve during expensive banquets.

 c.
 Red dates and goji berries

 Red dates and goji berries are used together in different Chinese cuisines.
 They compliment each other since red dates are slightly sweet, and goji berries have a mild sour note.
-Cut the red date into half, and add to the soup in the early stage to enable the flavor to release quickly into the soup.
+Cut the red date into half, and add it to the soup in the early stage to enable the flavor to release quickly into the soup.

-Goji berries take only a short time to soften and release the flavor.
+Goji berries take only a short time to soften and release their flavor.
 Therefore, you should add them to the soup when it is about to finish.
 They will disintegrate if added to the soup at the beginning.

 d.
 Sweet corn and carrot

 Sweet corn and carrots are optional ingredients.
 You do not need them if using a large amount of bone and meat for the soup.
 I add one sweet corn to the soup, but you can omit it and double up the pork ribs’ quantity.